leanprover/lean4/doc/lua/lua.md

 ## Splay maps

 In Lean, we provide splay maps for implementing mappings where the keys are Lean objects such as hierarchical names.
+A splay map is implemented using a [splay tree](http://en.wikipedia.org/wiki/Splay_tree), a self-adjusting binary search tree.
 We can also use Lua atomic data types as keys in splay maps.
 However, we should not mix different types in the same splay map.
 The Lean splay map assumes that `<` is a total order on the keys inserted in the map.